Cancer (young people)

 So it has been, it's been difficult trying to find information, definitely, and obviously the, the specialists are at a dead end because they can't really offer me a heck of a lot of information, they don't really know what the likelihood of it returning is and it's difficult like that so it's frustrating, it can be, you know.
 I suppose some people would rather be in the position where they don't want to know and they'd rather know as little about it as possible, but I'm the opposite, I want to know everything and I'd like to, you know, know as much as possible so I've got a good understanding about it.

-Although search engines are by far the most common way to find specific information on the internet, some of the young people interviewed about their cancer pointed out that this is not always the best way to find the most relevant and reliable sites.
-It was found to be better to stick to sites like those recommended in our resources section.
+Although search engines are by far the most common way to find specific information online, some of the young people we interviewed about their cancer pointed out that this is not always the best way to find the most relevant and reliable sites.
+It was found to be better to stick to more reliable sites such as those recommended in our 'resources and information' section.

 Recalls that he found the Cancerbackup website (now merged with Macmillan Cancer Support) very...